Java-OS/Example-Modules/README.md

 ![](pictures/02.png)
 now click on `+` to add new log appender base on your favorite configuration.
 ![](pictures/03.png)
-click on live stream button if you want to verify pattern or levels.
+click on live stream button.
+Usable for:
+* stream logs on web browser
+* check log pattern
+* check levels
 ![](pictures/04.png)

 #### Syslog Appender